albincr/TBSwiftExtensions/README.md

 print(aString)// Hello world
 ```

-Check if it's composed only of spaces and new lines
+Check if it's composed only of spaces and new lines:

 ```swift
 var aString = "  \n  "